microsoft/coyote/docs/_learn/programming-models/actors/overview.md

 you can do anything there, including creating one or more actor instances, sending one or more events, updating some private state or invoking some 3rd party library.

-To complete this Coyote program, you can provide the following implementation of the `Client` actor created by the above `Server`:
+To complete this Coyote program, you can provide the following implementation of the `Client` actor:

 ```c#
 class SetupEvent : Event